What Is Scan to BIM and How Much Does It Cost?

 • Documents historic buildings for restoration without damaging original features

-• Supports long-term facility management through digital twins for maintenance, upgrades, and renovations
+• Supports long-term facility management for maintenance, upgrades, and renovations

 These benefits make scan to BIM a powerful tool for AEC professionals.
 As noted in a recent Research Gate article, titled BIM and Automation in Complex Building Assessment, “using Building Information Modeling (BIM) during early design stages helps improve building quality by enabling the evaluation of different design options and structural systems.”